IDA-HumanCapital/fife_for_spark/docs/spark_help.md

 This document discusses all things Spark.
-The purpose of this document is to answer any and all questions [FIFE](https://github.com/IDA-HumanCapital/fife) users may have when transitioning to fifeforspark.
+The purpose of this document is to answer any and all questions [FIFE](https://github.com/IDA-HumanCapital/fife) users may have when transitioning to FIFEforSpark.

 ## What is Apache Spark?